 Who Can I Sue for Medical Malpractice?

-You can sue any individual who committed the malpractice.
+You can sue any individual who committed malpractice.
 In most cases, the defendant will be a doctor.
 But sometimes, a patient can sue an anesthesiologist, a nurse, or another medical professional.
 You can sue several medical professionals who may have contributed to the medical error, especially if it’s not clear who was responsible.
-An experience Chicago medical malpractice lawyer can help determine who was at fault.
+An experienced Chicago medical malpractice lawyer can help determine who was at fault.

 If the person who committed the malpractice is a hospital employee or an employee of another entity, you can sue the entity as well.
 In this case, the hospital will need to show that the employee was acting within their job duties when the medical malpractice happened.
 A hospital or healthcare center can be liable if it was negligent in its practices or policies as compared to the standards set by a reasonably safe and effective health center in the area.